philipostr/PDP/README.md

 # PDP
 Poorly Designed Python.
-I try to (badly) build a Python-like interpreter from scratch in Rust
+I try to (badly) build a Python-like interpreter from scratch in Rust.

+The outputs of a sample run from the latest `pdp` version can be found in [`sample_output/`](https://github.com/philipostr/PDP/tree/main/sample_output).

 ## Documentation